nphias/ng-hc-starter/README.md

-# ng-graphql-hc-starter
+# ng--hc-starter

 # loading sequence
 ![image](angular_seq.png)

 ## Holochain setup

-currently uses holochain version 0.47-alpha1.
+Uses holochain RSM 0.0.1
-enter the dna directory and use nix shell to run the conductor :
+ensure you have followed the instructions to install holochain including holochain-run-dna use nix shell from the rsm install directory, change to the project directory run the conductor against a pre-compiled WASM from inside the dna directory :

-- nix-shell
+-  RUST_LOG=warn holochain-run-dna profiles.dna.gz
-- hc package
-- hc run

 ## UI setup